-What made these women determined to fight against all odds and contest the Panchayat elections?
+What made these women fight the elections against all odds?

-While promises have been made, elections have been won, the real challenge starts now for the ~1000 elected women!
+The real challenge starts now for the 1000 elected women!
 How much decision-making power will lie in their hands?
-How much of a say will they have?
-Will they be able to effectively negotiate with their male counterparts and government officials?
-Will they continue to be an integral part of their Self Help Group and regularly attend meetings?
-Will they listen to and address the needs of their fellow group members as promised?
-Will the discipline and honesty exhibited within their Self Help Groups transcend into the political domain?
-How effectively will they face the pressures and discrimination that may come their way?
+Will they be able to voice their opinions and effectively negotiate with their male counterparts?
+Will they continue to be an integral part of their Self Help Groups and attend weekly meetings?
+Will they listen and address the needs of their fellow group members as promised?
+Will the discipline and honesty exhibited within their Self Help Groups transcend into political office?
+How will they tackle the pressures and discrimination that they might face?

-The women who lost the elections will also have an important role to play in the next 5 years.
-They may be future elected representatives, but currently, they are the opposition, the ones who can closely watch every step of the elected leaders, and try to hold them to account.
-This is where the Self Help Group as an organization becomes a powerful collective, as it need not be one woman risking her life to raise her voice, but hundreds of women collectively holding elected representatives to account!
-Will they be able to do this?
+The women who lost the elections will also have an important role to play in the next five years.
+They may win future elections, but right now they are the opposition who must closely watch every step of the elected representatives, and hold them accountable for their work and duties.
+This is where the Self Help Group as an organization becomes a powerful collective.

-One can only hold one’s breath and be patient, to see how the next 5 years pan out!
-Having said that, while it’s good to be optimistic about the future, it’s also important to keep one’s feet on the ground and recognize how difficult sustaining the participation and leadership of women can be.
+One can only wait and watch how the next five years pan out.
+While it’s good to be optimistic about the future, it’s also important to keep one’s feet on the ground and recognize how difficult sustaining the participation and leadership of women can be.
 So here’s to the completion of one phase of this experiment, and the beginning of the next (more challenging) phase!

-But before that, let’s just take a moment to commend and celebrate these 2000+ women and their courage to take the leap!
+But irrespective, let’s pause to commend and celebrate the 2000 women who had the courage to take the first step!